fatalhalt/gentoox/README.md

 # GentooX

 GentooX is an -O3 and LTO optimized x86_64 LiveCD Gentoo distribution with a simple *install.sh* CLI installer.
 GentooX supports BIOS and UEFI x86_64 systems, at minimum requires ~~AVX~~ capable CPUs released since 2011 such as Intel Sandybridge or AMD Bulldozer, and among KDE, it includes Steam, flatpak, and phoronix-suite out-of-the-box.
+See more at http://gentoox.cryptohash.nl/

 * based on Gentoo's bleeding edge ~amd64 testing branch
 * OpenRC init system